kawasaki/blktests/Documentation/running-tests.md

 The NVMe tests can be additionally parameterized via environment variables.

+- NVMET_TR_TYPES (array)
+  Set up NVME target backends with the specified transport.
+  Valid elements are 'loop', 'tcp', 'rdma' and 'fc'.
+Default value is '(loop)'.
 - nvme_trtype: 'loop' (default), 'tcp', 'rdma' and 'fc' Run the tests with the given transport.
+This parameter is still usable but replaced with NVMET_TR_TYPES.
+Use NVMET_TR_TYPES instead.
 - nvme_img_size: '1G' (default)
   Run the tests with given image size in bytes. 'm', 'M', 'g'
 	and 'G' postfix are supported.